Does Ionization Increase From Left To Right

 1. Effective Nuclear Charge

 Z_eff is the net positive charge experienced by an electron after accounting for shielding by inner‑shell electrons.
 As we progress across a period, the number of protons in the nucleus increases, while the number of electron shells stays the same.
-As a result, Z_eff rises, pulling electrons closer to the nucleus and making them harder to remove Most people skip this — try not to..
+So naturally, Z_eff rises, pulling electrons closer to the nucleus and making them harder to remove And it works..

 2. Atomic Size A smaller atomic radius means that the valence electrons are located closer to the nucleus.
 The electrostatic attraction between the nucleus and these electrons is stronger, so more energy is required to overcome it.